-An Indian lentil dish from EatingWell is full of heart-healthy nutrition and vegetarian protein for a quick and easy meatless meal.
+This Indian lentil dish is full of heart-healthy nutrition and vegetarian protein for a quick and easy meatless meal.
 Lentils are also one of the least expensive sources of protein.
 This recipe uses $1 of lentils, $3 of vegetables and spices, and $3 of canned tomatoes and beans.
 The dish serves eight for only $7.

 This takeout-dish-turned-homemade-family-meal requires three steps, saving time and effort amid a busy schedule.
-A recipe from the blog Platings & Pairings calls for $3 of chicken, $2 of spices and seasonings, and $2 of vegetables for a $7 entree that serves six, leaving room for additional vegetables, rice, or noodles on the side.
+This recipe calls for $3 of chicken, $2 of spices and seasonings, and $2 of vegetables for a $7 entree that serves six, leaving room for additional vegetables, rice, or noodles on the side.

-Tangy and mildly spicy chicken makes a quick and easy meal when made into sandwiches.
-Instructions posted on Allrecipes call for $4 of chicken, $5 of seasonings, and $4 of bread, making six portions for $13.
+Tangy and mildly spicy chicken makes a quick and easy meal when made into sandwiches using $4 of chicken, $5 of seasonings, and $4 of bread, making six portions for $13.

-A flavorful recipe off WebMD is part of a super-healthy Mediterranean diet packed with lean protein and zesty vegetables.
+A flavorful recipe from an unusual source is part of a super-healthy Mediterranean diet packed with lean protein and zesty vegetables.
 To make, combine $3 of chicken, $7 of vegetables, $3 of seasonings and broth, and $1 of eggs.
 The saucy, carb-free dish costs $14 to make and yields six portions.

-Even coming out of a super-easy, hands-off slow cooker, smoky chicken from the blog RB and Mindy has all the flavor of an outdoor grill.
+Even coming out of a super-easy, hands-off slow cooker, this smoky chicken has all the flavor of an outdoor grill.
 The recipe calls for an $8 roasting chicken plus $2 of spices and aromatics for a $10 meal that feeds four and leaves plenty in the budget for bread or rice and vegetables.

 A rich combination of flavorful beef, tomatoes, and aromatics sits atop a bed of soft polenta for a warm meal that works well in cold weather.
-The recipe from the blog Pinch of Yum calls for $15 of beef, $2.50 of vegetables and seasonings, $5 of tomatoes, and an extra $2.50 for the polenta.
+The recipe calls for $15 of beef, $2.50 of vegetables and seasonings, $5 of tomatoes, and an extra $2.50 for the polenta.
 The $25 portion serves 10, so cutting it in half to feed a family of four (with some left over) brings the cost down to $12.50.

 The warming spices in curry are healthy and tasty, and a slow cooker gives the impression you slaved over the stove for hours.
-To prepare a recipe from the blog Hummusapien, pick up $3 of tofu, $2 of coconut milk, $2 of aromatics and seasonings, and $4 of vegetables and rice.
-The $11 ingredient list makes four servings.
+Pick up $3 of tofu, $2 of coconut milk, $2 of aromatics and seasonings, and $4 of vegetables and rice — an $11 ingredient list that makes four servings.

 This Hungarian beef stew is like a hug in food form, with rich and comforting flavors that seep deep into tender chunks of slow-cooked meat.
-The recipe from the blog A Farmgirl's Dabbles calls for $15 of beef, $4 of seasonings and broth, and $6 of vegetables.
+The recipe calls for $15 of beef, $4 of seasonings and broth, and $6 of vegetables.
 For $25, it can feed up to eight people, so making a half batch to feed a family of four brings the total to $12.50.

 One of the easiest things to make in a slow cooker, pulled pork is a versatile and well-liked dish for easy family meals.
-A sandwich recipe from Food Network Kitchens calls for $10 of pork shoulder, $3 of additional seasonings and spices, and $5 for buns.
+This sandwich calls for $10 of pork shoulder, $3 of additional seasonings and spices, and $5 for buns.
 The $18 yields four very hearty portions.